huseinspahich/express-auth-app/README.md

-# Express Authentication Project
+## About
-This project is a web application built with Express.js that provides user authentication using local and Google strategies.
+The Express Authentication Project is a web application that provides secure user authentication using local and Google OAuth strategies, leveraging Passport.js for seamless integration.
-It leverages PostgreSQL for data storage and bcrypt for password hashing, offering a secure way to manage user sessions.
+It employs bcrypt for password hashing, manages user sessions securely with express-session, and connects to a PostgreSQL database to store user credentials and session information.

 ## Features
 - User registration and login with local strategy.